Chennai Rainbow Pride

 The Chennai Rainbow Pride March has been held by members of Tamil Nadu LGBTIQA+ communities every June since 2009.
 The pride march is organised under the banner Tamil Nadu Rainbow Coalition (earlier under the banner Chennai Rainbow Coalition until 2013), which is a collective of LGBT individuals, supporters, and organizations working on human rights and healthcare for the LGBTQIA community.
 The Pride March occurs on the final Sunday of June every year.
 The Pride March is usually preceded by a month-long series of events organized by NGOs and organizations to inculcate awareness and support for the LGBTQ community, such as panel discussions, film screenings, and cultural performances.
 The Chennai Vaanavil Suyamariyadhai Perani a.k.a.
 Chennai Rainbow Self-Respect March is known for being inter-sectional in nature as it addresses issues with multiple axes such as caste, class, religion coupled with gender discrimination.

-The march took place at Marina Beach from 2009-2011, and Elliot's Beach, Besant Nagar in 2012.
+The march took place at Marina Beach from 2009 to 2011, and Elliot's Beach, Besant Nagar in 2012.
 Since 2013, the venue has been Egmore, beginning at Rajarathinam Stadium.
 The Chennai Pride is the only Indian pride march whose pride march coincides with the global Pride Month, which is celebrated annually in June.